MichaelCade/90DaysOfDevOps/Days/day44.md

 DockerHub is a centralised resource for working with Docker and its components.
 Most commonly known as a registry to host docker images.
 But there is a lot of additional services here which can be used in part with automation or integrated into GitHub as well as security scanning.

-If you scroll down once logged in you are going to see a list of container images, You might see database images for mySQL, hello-world etc etc. Think of these as great baseline images or you might in fact just need a database image and you are best to use the official one which means you don't need to create your own.
+If you scroll down once logged in you are going to see a list of container images, You might see database images for mySQL, hello-world etc. Think of these as great baseline images or you might in fact just need a database image and you are best to use the official one which means you don't need to create your own.

 ![](Images/Day44_Containers2.png)